 The Buddy System

 It’s there for a reason.
-Something that is really hard to react too is equipment failure but scuba diving systems are very simple and failures are very rare on well maintained sets.
-Even more rare would be two systems to fail so staying close to your buddy always gives you quick access to an alternate air source and safe passage to the surface.
+Something that is really hard to react too is equipment failure.
+Scuba diving systems are very simple and failures are very rare on well maintained sets.
+Even more rare would be two systems to fail.
+Staying close to your buddy always gives you quick access to an alternate air source and safe passage to the surface.

 Pre-dive safety checks should always be carried out regardless of your experience level.
 We do see seasoned divers who some how think they’re above buddy checks – don’t be that diver.
 Tanks not being fully open is more common than you think and will be picked up on a thorough buddy check.